RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 Each instance of `Box` can reference a different procedure.

-Let's define an second procedure:
+Let's define a second procedure:

 ```c++
 void goodbye(Box *)